eatontarbell/Latin-101/hw4.md

 ---
 Translate the first noun phrase, amor Deianirae, into English.
 What are two different meanings that the phrase could have?
 - The Latin phrase "amor Deianirae" could have two English translations: "the love of Deianirae" or "Deianirae's love."

+**⚠️ Can you clarify how these differ in meaning?
+Are they just two ways of saying the same thing in English?**